NathanStrutz/SheepComputerCodingAndProgrammingClass/computer-shopping.md

 ## Tax Free Weekend

 South Carolina's Tax-Free Weekend is August 2-4, 2024.
-Make sure to take avantage of this benefit!
+Make sure to take advantage of this benefit!

 ## Computer Components

-While computers are inherently technical, shopping for computers feels 10x moreso.
-Shopping for a compuer is a learning experience.
+While computers are inherently technical, shopping for computers feels 10x more technical.
+Shopping for a computer is a learning experience.
 You want a computer that will last, but not one you'll have to pay too much for.
 So here's my computer components buying guide:

 -   **CPU**, the primary part that determines the computer's overall speed
     -   Choose Intel or AMD which are both great.
-Avoid Mediatek, Qualcomm, or ARM processors
+Avoid MediaTek, Qualcomm, or ARM processors
     -   For Intel, avoid the old Pentium and Celeron, go with i3, i5, i7 (respectively: slow, medium, fast; also: cheap, medium, expensive).
 Model numbers start with the generation, and the current generation is 14 - e.g. `i3-14100F`.
 Anything down to 10th gen is still a good choice.
     -   For AMD CPUs, go with the Ryzen 3, 5, and 7 lineup.
 AMD CPUs have 4-digit numbers (then usually some letters), and the first number denotes the generation.
 You don't want to go older than the 5000 series (5th generation), e.g. `5300U`.
 -   **RAM (Memory)**, determines how many things the computer can do at the same time